casanovg/timonel/timonel-i2cmms/README.md

 NbTinyX5 library
 ----------------
-Provides the functionality to communicate with an ATTiny85 that implements the NB protocol through an TWI bus.
+Provides the functionality to communicate with an ATTiny85 that implements the NB protocol through a TWI bus.

 TimonelTwiM library
 -------------------